Loved by 15K+ pet parents

 Turning head avoidance

-Finally, your baby should never be left with your dog unsupervised not even for a second.
-It does not matter how well you know your dog, this includes all dogs, even those with an excellent temperament.
+Finally, your baby should never be left with your dog unsupervised, not even for a second.
+It does not matter how well you know your dog; this includes all dogs, even those with excellent temperaments.
 This is where baby gates and crate training come in handy.
-If you have implicated this training before the baby arrives this won’t be stressful for your dog.
+If you have implemented this training before the baby arrives, this won’t be stressful for your dog.
 Your baby will soon start crawling and toddling and it’s important for you to remain vigilant once they start to move about on their own.
-It is important to provide your dog with a safe place to rest and relax which is inaccessible to your baby.
+It is important to provide your dog with a safe place to rest and relax, which is inaccessible to your baby.

-By following these tips, you can ensure that both your dog and your new addition feel safe and secure in their home environment allowing everyone in the family to enjoy this exciting time together.
-If you are ever having difficulties get in contact with a dog behaviourist.
+By following these tips, you can ensure that your dog and your new addition feel safe and secure in their home environment, allowing everyone in the family to enjoy this exciting time together.
+If you are ever having difficulties, contact a dog behaviourist.

 Leave a comment (all fields required)